 ABOUT ME-My personal health journey

 I never had regular periods growing up.
 My cycles ranged from 15 to 50 to sometimes 85 days.
 I didn't think much of it.
 I was a ballet dancer and hated having to deal with my period while wearing leotards and tights.
-I also grew up with my dad and my brother and having a period never felt comfortable, safe, or normal for that matter.
 My mum died when I was 10.
-I got my period when I was 13, told my grandmother who gave me pads, shortly talked about what to be careful of with my aunt and cousin, and that was it.
+Growing up with my dad and my brother, having a period never felt comfortable, safe, or normal for that matter.
+When I first got it, I told my grandmother who gave me pads, shortly talked about what to be careful of with my aunt and cousin, and that was it.

 When I was 19, I literally begged my gynecologist to put me on the pill, because I had heard that the pill "gives you regular periods".
 She was reluctant, but she gave me the prescription anyway.
 Nothing I had read or heard of regarding the pill made me think that what I was doing was wrong.
 As a young university student, all I wanted was to know when I would be getting my period, period.